VysotskiVadim/VysotskiVadim.blog/_drafts/calculate-lint-version.markdown

 ## Select version number

-Linter's dependencies should be compatible with Android Gradle Plug, aka AGP, version that you use.
+Linter version should be compatible with Android Gradle Plugin version, aka **AGP**.

 Find version of your AGP.
 Open root `build.gradle` and find AGP.